 I can help!

-If you want to learn skincare formulation–even if you plan to have your products professionally manufactured–I can teach you that in Create Your Skincare Pro.
-You will also learn about ingredient selection, ingredient sourcing; as well as how to set your business up for success, market, and sell your products.
+If you want to learn skincare formulation–even if you plan to have your skin care products professionally manufactured–I can teach you that in Create Your Skincare Pro.
+You will also learn about ingredient selection, ingredient sourcing, production options; as well as how to set your business up for success, market, and sell your products.

 Coming up next in this series…